Badruzaman/MultiLayerApplication/README.md

-# Multi-Layered architecture application
+# Multi-Layered architecture application in .net core web api
 This is a multi-layered architecture application sample in .net core web api.
+Here I have added four projects, three are class library and one is web api.
+In domain project I have put all models and interfaces those are implemented in DAL project and Service project.

 ## Tools and Technology
 + Microsoft SQL Server 2022 (RTM) - 16.0.1000.6 (X64) Developer Edition (64-bit)